JuliaStellarDynamics/AstroBasis.jl/README.md

 An introduction example is given in `example/test_AstroBasis.jl`.

-If you installed the library using the first (global) install option, just download this example [file](https://github.com/JuliaStellarDynamics/AstroBasis.jl/blob/main/examples/CB72tests.jl) from the github repository.
+If you installed the library using the first (global) install option, just download this example [file](https://github.com/JuliaStellarDynamics/AstroBasis.jl/blob/main/examples/test_AstroBasis.jl) from the github repository.

 Run the code with the following command:
 ```
 $ julia /path/to/test_AstroBasis.jl
 ```
-<font size="1"> Do not forget the option `--project=/path/to/AstroBasis.jl` after `julia` if you installed it the local way.</font>
+*Do not forget the option `--project=/path/to/AstroBasis.jl` after `julia` if you installed it the local way.*

 This example will first install some required libraries (`Plots`, `LaTeXStrings`).
-These installations might take a few minutes when first called.
+These installations might take up to a minute when first called.
+If you want to modify the parameters in the example file and run it again, you can comment the corresponding lines to avoid installation checks.

 The resulting plot will be created in the same folder as the test code under the name `CluttonBrock73.png`.